Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 The memory/IO die contains the memory controllers, connections to connect two CPU packages together, PCIe lanes to connect to external hardware, and some additional hardware, e.g., for managing the processor.
-The memory/IO die supports 8 DDR4 memory controllers providing 64-bit wide memory
-channels.
-From a logical point of view the memory/IO-die is split in 4 quadrants, with each quadrant having 2 memory controllers and 2 CCDs.
+The memory/IO die supports 4 dual channel DDR4 memory controllers providing a total of 8 64-bit wide memory channels.
+From a logical point of view the memory/IO-die is split in 4 quadrants, with each quadrant having a dual channel memory controller and 2 CCDs.
 They basically act as 4 NUMA domains.
 For a core it is slightly faster to access memory in its own quadrant than memory attached to another quadrant, though for the 4 quadrants within the same socket the difference is small.
 (In fact, the BIOS can be set to show only